 Every year I keep a garden journal that allows me track all the things we did and are doing in the garden.
 I also keep my seed chart active from the first sowing of seeds indoors to the last ones we put in in the fall.
 You can get a seed chart in this post.
 Together these things catalog my garden so if you are interested in how I keep track of all this that is how.
 I also explain in the podcast more of what I keep in my journal as well.

 Such as, when we recap a garden it should also bring about time markers in our own life as well.
 This 2020 garden will forever be marked by the navigation of the pandemic.
 The isolation and the internal work of understanding white supremacy in my life and unearthing it while I weeded in the depths of summer.
 It will be marked by navigating a 6 month old baby eating her first foods and slowly slipping away from breastfeeding.
-The garden will time mark the shift to some of the darkest days of the pandemic and the depths of my anxiety and sadness about home schooling and my career and where it all was heading.
+The garden will time mark the shift to some of the darkest days of the pandemic, while ensuring the safety of my family with products such as an n95 mask, and the depths of my anxiety and sadness about home schooling and my career and where it all was heading.
 I can time mark my children by the height of the sugar snaps in my photos and the fragrance of the basil with the the moment my daughter pulled her first things from the garden.
 It all is present in the growth of the garden as much as the planting and successes themselves.

 2020 Garden Recap